 The calibration coefficient for the area source model is derived by linear regression of a corrected measured annual mean background benzene concentration versus the modelled uncalibrated area source contribution.
-The measurements were derived from three sites within the national automatic hydrocarbon network and 16 non-automatic hydrocarbon sites.
+The measurements were derived from one site within the national automatic hydrocarbon network (London Eltham) and 17 non-automatic hydrocarbon sites.
 The corrected background concentration is derived by subtraction of the modelled contributions from SNAP 3 area sources, point sources and estimated rural benzene from the measured annual mean concentration at automatic and non-automatic pumped tube background monitoring sites.
 Figure 8.5 shows the calibration of the area source model.